Marking 20 years

 Ken Wylie remembers the sense of dread he felt brushing his teeth that morning.

 It was Jan.
-20, 2003, and Wylie was an apprentice ski guide at a backcountry lodge in the Selkirk Mountains.
+20, 2003, and Wylie was an assistant ski guide at a backcountry lodge in the Selkirk Mountains.
 It was a challenging work dynamic.
 He felt at odds with the lead guide and uneasy about a lack of shared decision-making.

 As they set out, Wylie put one ski in front of the other, following in the path the lead guide had made up a steep, narrow gully known as La Traviata, about 30 kilometres northeast of Revelstoke, B.C.
 The up track felt like a highway with no off-ramp.